rosen-zach/MSBATeam1/README.md

 ## References

-James, G., Witten, D., Hastie, T.,, Tibshirani, R. (2013).
+James, G., Witten, D., Hastie, T., Tibshirani, R. (2013).
 An Introduction to Statistical Learning: with Applications in R .
 Springer.